catppuccin/userstyles/docs/port-creation.md

 ```

 You should make changes to everything wrapped in `<>` and remove the `<>` characters.
 If you need help with any of the fields, you should refer to other ports in the `userstyle.yml` file.
 If you still cannot figure it out, you can ask for help in the discussion you created or join the [discord server](https://discord.gg/catppuccin).

-If you are unsure what category to put your port in, you can use the following list:
-  - social
-  - leisure
-  - productivity
-  - games
-  - development
-  - search_engine
-  - messaging